-2. Manage growth to enhance the rural character of West Newbury
+- Manage growth to best preserve the rural character of West Newbury.

-4. Preserve large tracts of open space, link these by greenways, and develop an interconnected multi-use trail system
+- Protect tracts of open space, link these by greenways, and support the development of an interconnected multi-use trail system.

-5. Support a range of housing options for people of varying age and income levels
+- Support a range of housing options for people of varying age and income levels.

-3. Work with town boards to coordinate, simplify, and clarify procedures and regulations
+- Work with Town boards to coordinate, simplify, and clarify procedures and regulations.

 The Planning Board is responsible for reviewing development plans submitted by applicants who apply to develop a parcel of land for residential, commercial, or other uses.
 Procedures and requirements outlined in state laws, the Zoning Bylaw, and Subdivision Rules and Regulations are followed.
 A project may involve the need for a Site Plan Review, a Special Permit, a Definitive Subdivision Plan, or endorsing of an Approval-Not-Required plan.
 Applications are available in the Office of the Town Clerk, and from the Planning Board Office.
 The Town Clerk's office has the Zoning Bylaw available for $15 and Subdivision Rules and Regulations available for $20.00 each.
 These documents are also posted on the Town’s website.

 The Planning Board meets on the first and third Tuesday of each month in the Planning Board Office on the second floor of the Town Office Building.
 The public is welcome to attend.
-Email subsciptions are available for the Planning Board Meeting Agendas.
-Please click here to join at no cost.
+Email subsciptions are available for the Planning Board Meeting Agendas by subscribing to "News" on the West Newbury homepage.